What to Do When You Hire an Employee for the First Time

 - Employee benefits.
 If you choose to offer benefits such as health or pension plans, you will want to create a system through which employees can sign up easily.

 - Employee handbook.
-Creating employee handbooks are essential for larger companies and are extremely useful for smaller companies as well.
-They signal to the employee that you are serious about respecting their rights and through the handbook you can outline all of expectations you have of the employee.
+Employee handbooks signal to the employee that you are serious about respecting their rights and through the handbook you can outline all of expectations you have of the employee.

 - Drug screening.
 You can choose to administer pre-employment as well as random drug testing in the future as a condition of employment.
 If an applicant refuses to submit to the test, an offer can be denied.

 - Interview.
-The interview is obviously the first line of defense against potentially unwanted people and/or behavior.
 You should ask probing questions, but they must relate to the performance of the job itself.
 It is illegal to ask certain questions that may be discriminatory against one's race, gender, national origin, age or disability.

 - Background checks.
-In addition to checking a candidate's references (which you should, of course, fully investigate), you can also enlist the aid of companies which will do background checks of applicants' criminal and credit records.
-In order to perform such checks, you'll need your employee's consent and understanding that the background check is a condition of employment.
-You should also do simple (and free) internet searches on your own.
+In order to perform criminal and credit checks, you'll need your employee's consent and understanding that the background check is a condition of employment.

 - Disciplinary and review processes.
-Related to creating an employee handbook, creating written process for discipline and regular performance reviews can also be a separate endeavor if you so choose.
-Outlining these things from the outset makes the processes more transparent and easier on both you and your new employee.
-Since the employee is your first, you'll both want regular and pre-determined communication about their progress.
+Outlining the written process for discipline and regular performance reviews from the outset makes the processes more transparent and easier on both you and your new employee.

 - Training program.
 If applicable, create a training program for new employees that outlines all of your expectations of your new employee and contains full description of the job duties.